-I am a DPhil (PhD) student in politics at the University of Oxford’s Department of Politics and International Relations.
-My work, supervised by Dr Katerina Tertytchnaya, focuses on politics in Central Asia.
+I am a DPhil (PhD) candidate in politics at the University of Oxford’s Department of Politics and International Relations.
+My work, supervised by Dr Katerina Tertytchnaya, investigates the political economy of bureaucracies, subnational governance, and elite power-sharing in Central Asia.

 I am currently a research assistant on Dr Katerina Tertytchnaya’s ESRC funded project on non-violent repression.
 Previously, I worked as a research assistant on the UKRI/Horizon Europe-funded AUTHLIB project, Professor Lenka Buštíková’s work on illiberalism in Ukraine, and the Oxford University Economic Recovery Project at the Smith School of Enterprise and the Environment.